-State Parks Dam Maintenance, \$721,000: CPW owns and operates 110 dams around the state.
-Dams are like any other manmade infrastructure in that they slowly deteriorate over time due to use and exposure to the elements.
+State Parks Dam Maintenance, \$300,000: CPW owns and operates 110 dams around the state.
+Dams are like any other infrastructure in that they slowly deteriorate over time due to use and exposure to the elements.
 Regular maintenance and minor repairs are necessary for continued safe and efficient operation.
 High and significant hazard dams also present a hazard to the downstream public so timely maintenance is a critical risk reduction activity for the agency.
-Major dam repair and renovation projects are funded through the agency's regular project selection process.
-CPW maintains this budget for smaller, regular maintenance projects and for repair projects that emerge mid-fiscal year.
+Major dam repair and renovation projects are funded through the agency's regular project selection process, this funding is for smaller cost regular maintenance and repairs.

-State Parks Capital Projects Programmatic Contingency, \$860,000: CPW calculates contingency on a per project basis, based on a number of factors including project scope, complexity, location, and potential for delays.
-Based on this review of the agency's slate of FY 2021-22 capital projects, CPW is reserving \$860,000 in contingency funding for the agency's state park-related projects.
+State Parks Capital Projects Programmatic Contingency, \$539,850: CPW calculates contingency on a per project basis, based on a number of factors including project scope, complexity, location and potential for delays.
+Based on this review of the agency's slate of FY 2022-23 capital projects, CPW is reserving \$539,850 in contingency funding for the agency's state park-related projects.